 The Danger of Behavior Control

 Obviously, at the core of this issue, behavior control prevents us from making our own decisions.
-The key word here is that victims of behavior control become blind followers, and they unfortunately become blind to the clearly red flags popping up all around them.
+The key here is that victims of behavior control become blind followers, and they unfortunately become blind to the clearly red flags popping up all around them.

 The type of leaders who implement behavior control have no real concern for the people they are controlling.
 They simply want to take advantage of blind loyalty, and they will squeeze out as much dependence as they possibly can in order to gain more finances and power.